nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 React:

-1. Use React Function Components as much as possible, until the Component *absolutely needs to maintain its own State*.
+1. Use React Function Components as much as possible, unless a Component *absolutely needs to maintain its own State*, then it should be a Class Component.
 1. React Function Components are just javascript functions, so adding a parameter to the function allows the function to utilize it as input.
 1. *Avoid* chaning the input parameter(s) within the Functional Component code blocks... they are read-only.
 1. React Function Components are simple, and must contain a return statement.